 Bubbles Aren't the Worst Thing

 Docking is helpful for tart crusts, crackers, pizza, flatbreads, and more.
-Without docking, it's true that cracks in the dough can lead to leaks, and leaks can create a messed up end-product and a hazard in the kitchen.
+Without docking, it's true that cracks in the dough can lead to leaks, and leaks can create a messy end-product and a hazard in the kitchen.
 Other times, however, it just creates some bubbles in the dough.
 Some culinary experts, like chef Mark Bello of Pizza a Casa Pizza School in NYC, believe that "bubbles are extra points."
 A toasted bubble doesn't have to be a bad thing—it can create character, expansion, and a perfectly edible bite.

 Dock If It Makes Sense